-In “Our Kind of People” (image above) the Harlem-based artist Bayeté Ross Smith examines how clothing, ethnicity and gender affect our ideas about identity, personality and character.
+In her series, “Our Kind of People,” the Harlem-based artist Bayeté Ross Smith examines how clothing, ethnicity, and gender affect our ideas about identity, personality, and character.
 Devoid of any context for assessing the personality of the individual in the photograph, each photograph forces the viewer to face his or her own cultural biases.
 Ross Smith was one of ten Harlem-based artists and ten Columbia University students working together across diverse mediums, interests and cultural backgrounds for the month-long exhibition, “Bridging Boundaries: Redefining Diaspora” through much of February and early March.

 The project was curated and organized collaboratively between the Columbia University African Students’ Association, the student-run Postcrypt Art Gallery and Art in FLUX, a community organization that regularly produces pop-up galleries throughout Harlem.